codeforbtv/docs/local-cloud-proposal.md

 Next Steps
 ----------

-The Civic Cloud Collaborative has procured all of the equipment necessary for phase 1 of the Civic Cloud.
-The value of this equipment is estimated at approximately $18,000.
-The Civic Cloud Collaborative will also be providing hundreds of skilled person-hours to deliver phase 1, the value of which will easily surpass the equipment costs.
+The Civic Cloud Collaborative has procured all of the equipment and labor necessary for phase 1 of the Civic Cloud, with an estimated value of $26,100.
 The next steps needed to develop the Civic Cloud include:

 1. Burlington Telecom reviews the phase 1 requirements outlined in this document
 2. The Civic Cloud Collaborative works with Burlington Telecom to adjust these requirements as needed